taboola/taboola-android-js/README.md

 ## 5. ProGuard
 You can find proguard rules for Taboola Widget in [proguard-taboola-js.pro](/Examples/JsSampleTaboola/app/proguard-taboola-js.pro) file.
-The file contains instructions on which rules to comment/uncomment depending on which parts of the SDK you are using.
+The file contains instructions to the rules which you should use depending on which parts of the SDK you are using (you should comment/uncomment which you need).

 ## 6. GDPR
 In order to support the The EU General Data Protection Regulation (GDPR - https://www.eugdpr.org/) in Taboola Mobile SDK, application developer should show a pop up asking the user’s permission for storing their personal data in the App.
 In order to control the user’s personal data (to store in the App or not) there exists a flag `User_opt_out`.
 It’s mandatory to set this flag when using the Taboola SDK.
 The way to set this flag depends on the type of SDK you are using.
 By default we assume no permission from the user on a pop up, so the personal data will not be saved.